 Those who pass move on to continuation training, where they are trained in SAS and Eastern Bloc weapons.
 The physical demands of the selection process do not end here, as candidates are expected to maintain their fitness and continue with gym work.
 They are also assessed for their mental abilities, language aptitude, and intelligence through tests such as Mensa.
 These evaluations are conducted to determine if a candidate can adapt to the SAS way of doing things.

 “Its nice of you all to come along, I don’t suppose most of you will be with us for more than a few days.”
 These are the first words soldiers hear at the beginning of their SAS selection attempt.

-When you are caught, you are blindfolded kept in awkward positions, and interrogated for 48 hours.
-A candidate can only say 4 things: name, rank, number, and date of birth.
-The only other thing a candidate can say is, “I cannot answer that question”
+During the interrogation, candidates are blindfolded and kept in uncomfortable positions for 48 hours.
+They are only allowed to provide their name, rank, number, and date of birth as information.
+The only other thing they can say is, “I cannot answer that question.”